megharosejayan/blog_app_ruby/README.md

-Summary of changes:
+Summary of latest changes:

+- Navigation partial updated to display "(Admin)" for admin user accounts.

+- Article actions (edit and delete) made available to admins for all articles in both for articles index (rendering article partial) and articles show views.

-- Added functionality for users to delete their own accounts using a destroy method in the users controller.
+- Added ability for admin users to delete other user accounts through the users index page.

-- Added a link to delete account to the users' profile dropdown navigation option.

-- Utilized a couple of existing methods (as before_action methods) to secure the newly created destroy action at controller level.
+ - Embed ruby code in place of hard-coded 'success' in the messages partial. 'success' is returned if the key ('name') from the flash hash is 'notice' and 'danger' is returned otherwise.
+This gives the alert message the green or red color depending on the notice type.

 To note:

 Delete method directly doesnt word when passed as (method: :delete)